 “But if you’ve got an excellent head of hair, I suppose it boosts your confidence [to keep it].

-“You’re nevertheless at a completely low ebb, having long past through that [chemotherapy] however, human beings say to you, ‘you look true,’ and it lifts you.”
+“You’re nevertheless at a completely low ebb, having long passed through that [chemotherapy]; however, human beings say to you, ‘you look true,’ and it lifts you.”

 However, he might now not have considered using a wig or a hairpiece because of the stigma.

-One issue that could affect men in another way to girls is losing body hair all through some treatments.
+One issue that could affect men in another way than girls is losing body hair through some treatments.

-Sarah Hughes, of Maggie’s Centre in Swansea, stated that whilst hair loss was likely less of a difficulty for guys than women, it was still a “massive difficulty,” especially for a few younger sufferers.
+Sarah Hughes of Maggie’s Centre in Swansea stated that while hair loss was likely less difficult for guys than women, it was still a “massive difficulty,” especially for a few younger sufferers.

-She believes clinicians and support corporations could “be better” about supplying information but additionally urged men to be greater open-minded approximately the options.
+She believes clinicians and support corporations could “be better” about supplying information but also urged men to be more open-minded about the options.

 She said: “It’s now not simply making those assumptions that guys are going to be ok with partial or overall hair loss; it’s giving them a choice too.”